HagopB/cyclegan/README.md

 Implementation of CycleGan model in Keras ([original implementation link](https://github.com/junyanz/CycleGAN)).

 ### Demonstration: De-raining images
-The example below present 18 rainy images of shape (128x128x3) where cycleGAN has been used to de-rain.
+The example below presents 18 rainy images of shape (128x128x3) where cycleGAN with perception loss has been used to de-rain.

 ![](https://github.com/HagopB/cyclegan/blob/master/pics/demo_perc_loss.png)